hangyabalazs/opeth/README.rst

 Online Peri-Event Time Histogram for `Open Ephys <http://www.open-ephys.org/gui>`_.

-Performs spike detection based on raw Open Ephys data exported via `ZeroMQ <https://zeromq.org>`_.
+OPETH visualizes Peri-Event Time Histograms (PETH) of spikes detected in raw Open Ephys data, broadcasted via `ZeroMQ <https://zeromq.org>`_.
+PETH is aligned to triggers from Open Ephys.
-Requires triggers from Open Ephys for histogram display as spikes are detected around them.

 Usage
 -----

-- Needs `ZMQInterface plugin <https://github.com/bandita137/ZMQInterface>`_ (e.g. in the Open Ephys plugin folder).
+- OPETH requires `ZMQInterface plugin <https://github.com/bandita137/ZMQInterface>`_ (e.g. in the Open Ephys plugin folder).
-  For Windows a `precompiled dll <https://github.com/bandita137/ZMQInterface/releases/download/v0.2-pre/ZMQInterface.dll>`_ is present.
+  For Windows a `precompiled dll <https://github.com/bandita137/ZMQInterface/releases/download/v0.2-pre/ZMQInterface.dll>`_ is available.
 - Set up Open Ephys with ZMQInterface plugin.
-Plugin is recommended to be put after bandpass filter and/or common average reference filter, but spike detector is not required.
+The ZMQ plugin is recommended to be put after bandpass filter and/or common average reference filter in the Open Ephys signal chain, while spike detector filter is not required.
-- Start with the ``opeth`` command if using the pip package or start with ``python opeth/gui.py`` if running from sources.
+- Start with the ``opeth`` command when using the pip package or start with ``python opeth/gui.py`` when running from sources.

 Installation
 ------------